indigo-dc/alien4cloud-deep/README.md

 ### Prerequisites

-Aside of the official requirements found at http://alien4cloud.github.io/#/documentation/2.0.0/getting_started/new_getting_started.html, Alien4Cloud needs at least 3GB of RAM to run and a dual core CPU.
+Aside of the official requirements found at [[Res2]](#res2), Alien4Cloud needs at least 3GB of RAM to run and a dual core CPU.

 You also need Docker, we tested with the CE version 17.03 and above.
-We strongly advise you to install the latest version from the official https://docs.docker.com/install/ site.
+We strongly advise you to install the latest version from the official Docker site.

 ### Docker Arguments